AAFC-BICoE/object-store-api/README.md

 Use \<Cntl\>X to exit Nano.

-* git push  // requires your credentials
+* git push  // requires your AAFC Active Directory credentials

 Go to the OKD site.